Follow

 • Infrastructure expenditures averaged 6.8% of GDP in 2019-2025, with public investment set to continue supporting growth in the medium run.

-• Following a 7.5% expansion in 2025, the Georgian economy sustained its growth momentum with preliminary growth of 8.4% y-o-y in 2M26.
+• Following a 7.5% expansion in 2025, the Georgian economy sustained its growth momentum with preliminary growth of 7.9% y-o-y in 1H26.

 Low inflation with 3% target set from 2018 by National Bank of Georgia

-Headline Inflation averaged 4.6% in 1Q26 and is expected to stay relatively high throughout the first half of the year, primarily due to geopolitical tensions pushing up global oil and food prices.
-Core inflation, which excludes the most volatile items such as food, energy and regulated tariffs, averaged 2.6%, indicating contained underlying price pressures.
-The National Bank of Georgia has kept the monetary policy rate steady at 8.0% since May 2024.
+Headline Inflation averaged 5.2% in 7M26 and is expected to stay relatively high throughout the year, primarily due to geopolitical tensions pushing up global oil and food prices.
+Core inflation, which excludes the most volatile items such as food, energy and regulated tariffs, averaged 3.2% suggesting that underlying inflationary pressures remain more contained.
+After keeping the policy rate unchanged at 8.0% since May 2024, the NBG raised it by 25 basis points to 8.25% in May 2026, signaling a cautious policy stance amid heightened geopolitical risks and uncertainty surrounding global oil prices, with a commitment to adjust it based on macroeconomic developments.

 Liberal economic policy